-Disposition - a team produces an enterprise solution with Single-Page Application (SPA) front-end and .NET Web API back-end.
-What are the options to host the two beasts?
+When a dev team maintains a Single-Page Application (SPA) front-end and .NET Web API back-end, what are the options to host the two beasts?

 1. Hosting options

-For just a Web API it’d be a no-brainer - use solutions like Azure App Service.
-Open-and-shut case.
-But when you bring a SPA into the picture there are usually two options:
+It’d be a no-brainer for just a Web API – use solutions like Azure App Service.
+An open-and-shut case.
+But when you bring a SPA into the picture, there are usually two options:

 Option 1.
 Hosting SPA independently from the Web API.

-Preferably, on a Content Delivery Network (CDN) that lets you use own domain name, has configurable caching policies and all other modern attributes like 100% SLA, etc.
+Preferably, on a Content Delivery Network (CDN) that lets you use your domain name, has configurable caching policies, and all other modern attributes like 100% SLA, etc. For Azure clients, a Static Web App can be a decent choice.

-If you need to scale the front-end independently from the back-end then it’s a go-to option.
+If you need to scale the front-end independently from the back-end, then CDN is a go-to option.
 But hold your horses for a moment.
-We’re talking about an enterprise app with a significant number of returned users where the SPA assets would often come from the browser cache.
+We’re talking about an enterprise app with a substantial portion of returned users where the SPA assets often come from the browser cache.

 Still need to scale independently?
-OK, then what about the downsides?
-Though, none of them is a deal-breaker, they all add up and may overweigh pros of CDN.
+OK, then, what about the downsides?
+Though none of them is a deal-breaker, they all add up and may outweigh the pros of CDN.

-As any part of the solution, SPA relies on environment variables (e.g. the URL of the Web API) that are different between your staging environment and production.
+As any part of the solution, SPA relies on environment variables (e.g. the URL of the Web API) that differ between your environments (usually, development, staging/testing and production).

 We can add a bunch of minor concerns like